 Geographical dimensions of global conflicts, international 'managment' of conflicts, conflicts of differences, historical, ideological, failed states and resources will be examined.
 Background to conflicts, current status of conflicts, different points of view in conflict.
 Topics in the course will change as the geography of global conflict changes.

-An introduction to the prevalent methods and theories in the study of world politics.
-Topics include: historical context of contemporary world politics, global actors and power relations, international conflict and conflict resolution, international systems, interdependence, trade and integration, international law and prospects for global governance.
+Introduction to the prevalent methods and theories in the study of world politics.
+Topics include: historical context of contemporary world politics, global actors and power relations, conflict and conflict resolution, international law, and contemporary global issues

 An introduction to the interaction of politics and economics, power and wealth, within the world political economy.
 Topics include: the international financial system, the dynamics and principles of trade, and the role of transnational firms, as well as issues of environmental protection, sustainable development, and the distribution of wealth and power.